-Native Prairie - OHF funding for this program protected this parcel containing 130 acres of well managed grazing lands, 81% of which is native prairie and contains critical habitat.
+Native Prairie - OHF funding for this program protected this parcel containing 234 acres of wellmanaged grazing lands, 90% of which is native prairie and contains critical habitat.

-The Northern Tallgrass Prairie National Wildlife Refuge, managed by the US FWS, has protected more than 14,199 acres of native prairie and associated habitats, including 8,578 acres with OHF funding through prior rounds of this Program.
+The Northern Tallgrass Prairie National Wildlife Refuge, managed by the USFWS, has protected more than 15,027 acres of native prairie and associated habitats, including 9,406 acres with OHF funding through prior rounds of this program.

-Program Accomplishments through May 2024
+Program Accomplishments through May 2025

-- 8,578 acres of habitat permanently protected at an average purchase price of \$2,270 per acre - 5,258 acres of untilled native prairie protected - 691 acres of wetlands and over 28 miles of stream or lakefront protected - 87% of projects completed are in MN Prairie Plan priority areas - Protected habitat for endangered and threatened species, species of concern, and other wildlife, including: Wilson's phalarope, short-eared owl, Dakota skipper, Topeka shiner, Blanding's turtle, small white lady's slipper, prairie bush clover, and sandhill cranes.
+- 9,406 acres of habitat permanently protected - 5,956 acres of untilled native prairie protected - 719 acres of wetlands and 28 miles of stream and 33.5 miles of stream or lakefront protected - 87% of projects completed are in MN Prairie Plan priority areas - Protected habitat for endangered and threatened species, species of concern, and other wildlife, including: Wilson's phalarope, short-eared owl, Dakota skipper, Topeka Shiner, Blanding's turtle, small white lady's slipper, prairie bush clover, and Henslow's sparrow.